BasuruK/simpLLM/README.md

-# simpLLM
+# Simple Invocie Data Extractor

-simpLLM delivers a focused desktop workflow for turning invoices into structured data with the help of large language models.
+Simple Invocie Data Extractor delivers a focused desktop workflow for turning invoices into structured data with the help of large language models.

 ## Tech Stack